top of page

-The young woman who had just stepped into the interview room had chosen singing as her talent.
-Since this is my field of expertise, I leaned into our common ground and asked a few music-industry-specific questions.
-I started by asking whether she saw herself more as a live performer or a recording artist.
-As a follow-up, I asked her thoughts on famous singers who lip-sync to pre-recorded tracks while giving audiences the illusion of singing live.
+A young woman entered the interview room, showcasing her talent for singing.
+As this is my area of expertise, I seized the opportunity to connect with her.
+I asked whether she viewed herself more as a live performer or a recording artist.
+I also inquired about her thoughts on famous singers who lip-sync to pre-recorded tracks, creating the illusion of live performance.

-She answered with poise and insight, acknowledging the ethical dilemmas this raises about authenticity and audience trust.
-And then, just as she wrapped up, she shifted the conversation toward the future of live performance in a way I’ll never forget.
-She referenced the newly launched ABBA hologram concert in London and posed this question to the panel:
+She responded with grace and insight, addressing the ethical dilemmas surrounding authenticity and audience trust.
+Just as she concluded her thoughts, she shifted the conversation towards the future of live performance in a way that left a lasting impact.
+She referenced the newly launched ABBA hologram concert in London and posed a thought-provoking question to the panel:

 “If audiences are willing to buy tickets and cheer for holograms, what will authenticity in live performance mean in the next decade?
 Is it still possible to fully experience an artist's message if our collective cultural tastes evolve in ways that celebrate production over presence?”